go-gitea/gitea/docs/content/doc/advanced/adding-legal-pages.en-us.md

 cp $GOPATH/src/code.gitea.io/gitea/contrib/legal/privacy.html.sample /path/to/custom/public/
 ```

 Now you need to edit the page to meet your requirements.
+In particular you must change the email addresses, web addresses and references to "Your Gitea Instance" to match your situation.

+You absolutely must not place a general ToS or privacy statement that implies that the gitea project is responsible for your server.

 ## Make it Visible